jodal/comics/docs/deployment.rst

     DATABASE_URL=postgres://comics:topsecret@localhost:5432/comics

+    INVITATION_ONLY=true

     MEMCACHED_URL=127.0.0.1:11211

 Of course, you should change most, if not all, of these settings for your own installation.
-If your are not running a *memcached* server, remove the part on caching from your ``local.py``.
+If your are not running a *memcached* server, remove `MEMCACHED_URL` variable from your environment.

 .. _collecting-static-files: